RHFieldProductManagement/acm-htb/rhacm-prerelease.md

     $ oc get secret/pull-secret -n openshift-config -o json | jq '.data.".dockerconfigjson"' | tr -d '"' | base64 -d | python3 -m json.tool
     ~~~

-20. Wait for cluster node restarts due to change of pull-secret.
-Validate all nodes are up:

-    ~~~bash
-    $ oc get nodes
-    ~~~

 21. *SKIP* Deploy the MultiCluster Engine (MCE) by executing the commands below.
 When asked for the snapshot version use the same one used in step 11:

     ~~~